647-910-5359|Oakville, Ontario

 By concentrating these growth factors and injecting them directly into the site of injury, PRP stimulates your body's natural healing cascade: reducing chronic inflammation, promoting new collagen formation, and restoring damaged tissue.

-At Upper Room Pain Clinic in Oakville, we use the Arthrex Angel PRP System — a state-of-the-art platform that produces highly concentrated, customizable PRP preparations for optimal therapeutic outcomes.
+At Oakville Pain Clinic in Oakville, we use the Arthrex Angel PRP System — a state-of-the-art platform that produces highly concentrated, customizable PRP preparations for optimal therapeutic outcomes.

-Arthrex Angel PRP centrifuge system used at Upper Room Pain Clinic Oakville
+Arthrex Angel PRP centrifuge isolating platelet-rich plasma for ultrasound-guided injection at Oakville Pain Clinic, Oakville Ontario

 Conditions Treated